xind14/reading-notes/code-401/Class15.md

 - Build a map of the information
 - Construct a fill-in-the-blank worksheet for the topic

 ### Vocabulary/Definition List for Linked Lists

+1. **Trees:**

+   - **Definition:** A hierarchical data structure composed of nodes, where each node has a value and references to other nodes.
+   - **Analogy:** Think of a family tree where each person is a node, and relationships (edges) connect parents to children.

+2. **Node:** A component in a tree containing values and references.
+3. **Root:** The starting node of the tree.
+4. **K** - A number that specifies the maximum number of children any node may have in a k-ary tree.
+In a binary tree, `k = 2`.
+5. **Left** - A reference to one child node, in a binary tree
+6. **Right** - A reference to the other child node, in a binary tree
+7. **Leaf:** A node without any children.
+8. **Edge:** The link between a parent and child node.
+9. **Height:** The number of edges from the root to the furthest leaf.

+10. **Traversals:**

+    - **Definition:** The process of visiting nodes in a specific order.
+    - **Analogy:** Navigating through a library by either exploring shelves from left to right (Breadth First) or going deep into each aisle (Depth First).

+11. **Depth First:**

+    - **Definition:** Traversal prioritizing the depth (height) of the tree first.
+    - **Analogy:** Exploring a maze by choosing paths that go deeper before exploring other branches.

+12. **Breadth First:**

+    - **Definition:** Traversal iterating through each level of the tree.
+    - **Analogy:** Searching a building floor by floor, covering all rooms on one level before moving to the next.

+13. **Binary Tree Vs K-ary Trees:**

+    - **Definition:** Binary Tree restricts nodes to have at most two children, while K-ary Trees allow more than two.
+    - **Analogy:** Binary is like a road intersection with only left and right turns, while K-ary is like an intersection allowing multiple directions.

+14. **Binary Search Trees:**

+    - **Definition:** A type of tree where values smaller than the root go left, and larger go right.
+    - **Analogy:** Organizing a bookshelf where books with titles starting with A-L are on the left and M-Z are on the right.

+15. **Searching a BST:**
+    - **Definition:** Locating a specific value in a Binary Search Tree.
+    - **Analogy:** Finding a word in a well-organized dictionary by comparing and narrowing down sections.

 ## Learning Journal